Skip to main content

 Company

-When you sign up with Maple, a company is automatically provisioned for your application.
-All entities (as explained below) are specific to the company.
-The company can be configured with an address, preferred timezone, preferred currency and branding configuration to represent your product or business.
+When you sign up, Maple provisions a company for your business.
+All entities described below belong to that company.
+You can configure the company with an address, timezone, currency, and branding so it represents your product or business.

 Billable Items and Metrics